StackOne A2A Agents

 **Agent Card Routes:**

-* **For viewing available skills:** Connector-specific routes like `https://a2a.stackone.com/hibob/agent-card.json` are available for inspecting all available skills for a specific connector.
-These are for reference only and should not be used for agent connections.
+* **For viewing a connector's skills:** connector-specific routes like `https://a2a.stackone.com/hibob/agent-card.json` are public reference cards for inspecting one connector's skills.
+They are for reference only and should not be used for agent connections.

 </Note>